Earn your BM in Music Therapy

 Undergraduate students enroll as freshmen or transfer students and complete School of Music requirements for a Bachelor of Music degree while concurrently fulfilling professional certification requirements for music therapy.

-For admission information, please visit Undergraduate Admission.
-Undergraduate students must be admitted to the School of Music as well as the university.
-The College of Liberal Arts & Sciences' general education requirements emphasize social, behavioral, and natural sciences, which are important in allied health professions such as music therapy.
+Undergraduate students must be admitted to the School of Music, including an audition, as well as the university.
+The College of Liberal Arts and Sciences general education requirements emphasize social, behavioral, and natural sciences, which are important in allied health professions such as music therapy.

-The majority of core courses in music therapy are taken in the junior and senior years.
+Most core courses in music therapy are taken in the junior and senior years.
 Over a period of two years, students gradually move from observation of music therapy sessions to direct, supervised clinical experiences with clients in a variety of treatment settings.
-After academic coursework has been fulfilled, students complete a six month internship at one of several hundred approved clinical sites off campus.
+After academic coursework has been fulfilled, students complete a six-month internship at one of several hundred approved clinical sites off campus.

 In addition to taking college preparatory courses in high school, students interested in music therapy can benefit from volunteer or part-time work in nursing homes, developmental centers, hospitals, summer camps, or any programs that provide experience in working with people, and particularly people with disabilities.